Daddoon/BlazorMobile/README.md

 Even if there is now some debug functionalities in the Blazor WASM version in Chrome, it is pretty limited compared to the pure server-side debugging with NET Core 3.0.

 A small server-side Blazor application sample has been added in order to test and debug your code from it.
-See **BlazorMobile.Sample.Blazor.Server** project.
+See your **Blazor.Server** project.
-You don't have to code anything in it, as it will use all the code logic you have done with the **BlazorMobile.Sample.Blazor** project (the WASM one).
+You don't have to code anything in it, as it will use all the code logic you have done with the **Blazor** project (the WASM one).

 This is very usefull if you need to debug your Blazor application logic, and also your device.